-Mystery solved: How to preserve The Scream, Edvard Munch's iconic painting, for generations to come
+Mystery solved: How to preserve 'The Scream,' Edvard Munch's iconic painting, for generations to come

 The significance of the painting suggests a complexity of emotion, and how others respond to it, that feels especially relevant during the pandemic.

-"The Scream is a timeless painting, a symbol of the anguish and melancholy of modern and contemporary people," Monico and Miliani said.
+"'The Scream' is a timeless painting, a symbol of the anguish and melancholy of modern and contemporary people," Monico and Miliani said.
 "Especially during these uncertain times, everyone can recognize a little part of him/herself on the screaming figure.
 You can see your fears, your desire to escape from an uncontrollable and overwhelming situation.

 "The figure resembles to a skeleton.
 However, the character is screaming, has a voice.
 It is not silent.
 That liberating scream of anguish and melancholy, if not ignored, can go back to being a feeling of hope and serenity."